Consideration of Bill, not amended in the Public Bill Committee.

 My right hon.
 Friend the Member for North Thanet (Sir Roger Gale) has addressed exactly the memory loss that I had during my speech on Report.
 I could not remember the dates when the all-party group dealt with this.
 I was here in a different capacity at that time.
 All of us would understand the situation in ’97, when there was so much legislation from a new Government.
 Finding time was difficult, but there was a huge majority on this issue and it was not contentious.
 I remember the discussions absolutely vividly.
 People were saying, “Would you do this private Member’s Bill?
 Would you take this forward?
 Would you go into the ballot?”
 It has taken until today to get the Third Reading of a Bill that, frankly, is a no-brainer in this day and age.

 I am thrilled that the Minister has taken on this Bill and by the way in which he has done so.
-I was not invited to go on the Public Bill Committee, and I was genuine when I say that I would have loved to.
+I was not invited to go on the Public Bill Committee, and I was genuine when I said that I would have loved to.
 I was not here on Second Reading, so people obviously thought that I was not interested, and so on—but we are where we are.

 I hope that when this very short Bill goes to the Lords they will look at what this House has done—how we have come together—and move the Bill through the other place quite fast so that it can be on the statute book in time for what the Minister is looking at doing.